cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * Regular internal array element access (inlined array access is not affected):
   * the size of a jump table and execution time of array access are increased by one,
   * instructions setting up a function return address cannot be hoisted.
-* Optimized case expressions: the size and execution time of an optimized case expression may increase by one.
+* Optimized case expressions: the size and execution time of an optimized case expression may increase.

 Example of a program compiled with mlog comments and symbolic labels: